Kenneth7117/AWS_Projects/WebIDF/Readme.md

-# Advanced Demo - Web Identity Federation
+# Web Identity Federation

-In this advanced demo series you will be implementing a simple serverless application which uses Web Identity Federation.
+In this Project we have implemented a serverless application which uses Web Identity Federation.
+Credits to Adrian Cantrill for his architecture diagrams.
 The application runs using the following technologies

 - S3 for front-end application hosting